San José City College Centennial: Dr. Joseph King

 a former student thanking JOSEPH KING

 One day in the library, I was giving an orientation, and a student asked me what the sign meant.
-I said, “it’s a safe space for gay, lesbian, and transgender students to know we are here to help them.
-We want them to know if they have problems or issues that they can come to us.
+I said, “It’s a safe space for gay, lesbian, and transgender students to know we are here to help them.
+We want them to know that if they have problems or issues, they can come to us.
 We help support everybody, and we want to help them, too.”

 I think a really good part of all of this is how much the College evolved, and that the District saw those problems, too.
 And that Ken Yeager was there to really help move things forward.
 I have a special place in my heart for Ken.
 He did a lot for those students and for me.

 I remember one of the students who had been in the GSA club many years earlier came to talk with me.
 He was working in high tech and really had his life together.
 He was very masculine.
-Never in a million years if you were stereotyping gay men would you think he was gay.
-When I met him in GSA club, he told me his family threw him out of the house.
+Never in a million years, if you were stereotyping gay men, would you think he was gay.
+When I met him at the GSA club, he told me his family had thrown him out of the house.
 He was from a very conservative area near Sacramento and was sort of lost.
 He didn’t quite know what he was doing and even got into a fistfight with someone promoting something against gays and lesbians.
 Anti-gay rhetoric was rather common then.
-I told him, “you can’t do that.”
+I told him, “You can’t do that.”
 We would talk about what was going on for him.
 I saw so much potential in him.
 I just really knew he would become someone with a future.

-All 25 years of all that struggle was worth that moment.
+All 25 years of all that struggle were worth that moment.
 I was very happy to hear that.
-I know there were other students where their lives changed because of me.
+I know there were other students whose lives changed because of me.
 So, that was very rewarding.